-Show up for all shifts, on time, appropriately attired (scrubs or business attire, no dangling hair, no open toe shoes), ready to work, with a pen and a stethoscope.
-If an emergency arises preventing you from working your shift or you are ill, call Christy Graham (545-7333) and the attending in the ED (UMC 521-7700, Las Palmas 521-1266, Children’s 298-5443).
-The absentee policy during this rotation allows you up to two missed shifts to still pass the course if the missed shifts are for excused absences (illness, residency interview or family emergency).
+Show up for all shifts, on time, appropriately attired (scrubs or business attire, no dangling hair, no open toe shoes), ready to work, with a pen & a stethoscope.
+If an emergency arises preventing you from working your shift or you are ill, call Christy Graham (215-4624) and/or the attending in the ED (UMC 521-7700, Las Palmas 521-1266, Children’s 298-5443).
+The absentee policy during this rotation allows you up to 16 hours of missed shift work and complete the course if the missed shifts are for excused absences (illness, residency interview or family emergency).
 You will be required to make up any excused absence (if more than 16 hours) to complete the rotation.
 Contact Christy to reschedule any shift that needs to be rescheduled for any other reason.
 We have a strict no show policy.
 If you do not show up for a scheduled shift without notification this will result in a grade of FAIL on lack of professionalism grounds and you will be required to retake the course in its entirety to receive a PASS.
 It is your responsibility to know when you are scheduled to be in the ED.

-You will be assigned to a single ED attending for each shift when you arrive in the ED.
-You are expected to act as the primary provider for the patients you see on these shifts.
-You will do a focused History and Physical, and then present the patient to the faculty with a differential diagnosis and diagnostic and therapeutic management plan.
-Students will be assigned 92 clinical hours in the emergency department in shifts varying in length but never more than 12 hours.
+You will usually be assigned to a single ED attending for each shift when you arrive in the ED.
+Typically, you are expected to act as the primary provider for the patients you see on these shifts.
+You will do a focused H&P, and then present the patient to the faculty with a differential diagnosis and diagnostic and therapeutic management plan.
+Students will be assigned 106 clinical hours in the emergency department in shifts varying in length, but never more than 12 hours.
 You will be required to work nights and weekends.
 You may request up to 3 dates to be off the schedule during the rotation.
 Requests can be given to Christy Graham.
 If you need to make additional shift changes you may work these out with your classmates and inform Christy of any shift swaps.
 Shift scheduling is required to abide by work duty hour restrictions as set forth by school policy.
 It is also required that you are available on the first and last day of the clerkship, per school policy.

 All patients are to be presented to faculty before orders are written, before pelvic, rectal, and hernia exams, and before any procedures are done.
-You are not to do any of these things without direct faculty observation.
+You are not to do any of these things without direct physician observation.
 You must notify your faculty member of each patient you plan to pick up and obtain their approval first.
 If a patient appears unstable (i.e. looks really sick, has respiratory distress, or has abnormal vital signs) then notify your attending immediately.
-You should aim to see 3-4 patients directly per shift.

 Do not leave the department without advising your faculty.
 Expect to eat your meals in the ED, although you will be allowed to leave the department to get food from the cafeteria.
-There is a refrigerator and microwave oven in the ED for physician/student use for drinks and lunches.
+There is a refrigerator and microwave oven in the ED for physician/student use.

-You are required to attend 3 of 4 Thursday morning conferences.
-In some cases, we may notify you of which day of conference you may miss.
-For example, if there is one week when conference is less relevant for students, that is the day you will be allowed to miss.
+You are required to attend 3 out of 4 Thursday morning conferences.
+If there is one week when conference is less relevant for students, we will notify you that you will be allowed to miss.
 In addition, you will be required to participate with EM Faculty and Residents in one Thursday Simulation exercise held after conference.

-For ED charting our hospital uses Cerner.
-You will receive a personal login.
-You will receive training on how to use Cerner during orientation.
-Faculty vary as to their comfort level with students doing their own documenting.
-If you are documenting a patient note under your own name/login you must change the title of the note to "medical student note".
-You must also sign all of your notes.
 When you are working on your note and it is incomplete you may "save" the note, but when it is completed you must click "sign".
 You must forward all your notes to your attending for their signature.
 The residents and faculty will be able to assist you with any of this if you have questions.
 If you do not do these things you will be required to go to medical records at a later date to do so.

 Before the start of your rotation Christy will forward you the Emergency Medicine Clerkship Primer.
 We recommend you review chapters 2-19 prior to the end of the first week of the rotation.
 This introduction (written for students like you), is very easy reading, less than 70 pages, and will make the clerkship much easier for you.
-We will email you a pdf copy of the primer.

-For required readings we provide An Introduction to Clinical Emergency Medicine by Mahadevan and Garmel.
+We provide An Introduction to Clinical Emergency Medicine by Mahadevan and Garmel.
 This text is written for MS4s.
 You are encouraged to read any sections of the book you find interesting.
 Selected readings below reflect current national curriculum guidelines.
 We have also attached a list of websites/online videos with relevant educational content.
 These are optional.